Credit Guide and Privacy Statement

 Trail commission is generally not payable in relation to leases.

-Further details of the commission earned by us will be included in the credit proposal disclosure document we will provide to you at the same time as we provide you with credit assistance.
+Further details of the commission earned by us will be included in the credit proposal disclosure, which forms part of the Statement of Credit Assistance document, which we will provide to you at the same time as we provide you with credit assistance.

 You can request information from us about the fees that we are likely to receive, how those fees are calculated, and our reasonable estimate of the fees or commissions that will be payable.